b-nova-openhub/filter-sitemap-customizer/README.md

 # fisicus

-fisicus is a cli tool that allows {TYPE OF USERS} to manage {PLEASE DESCRIBE}.
+fisicus is a cli tool that allows seo analysts to filter a target sitemap with a desired pattern.

 # Build